-A 11 Application A request for CIRM funding to conduct research; provide services; or construct, lease, or acquire Equipment.
+Application A request for CIRM funding to conduct research; provide services; or construct, lease, or acquire Equipment.
 An Application shall contain all information upon which approval for funding is based.
 Approved Budget The financial expenditure plan for the CIRM-Funded Project or Activity, including revisions approved by CIRM and permissible revisions made by the PI or Awardee.
-Authorized The individual, named by the applicant organization, who is authorized Organizational to act for the applicant organization and to assume the obligations Official imposed by the laws, regulations, requirements, and conditions that (AOO) apply to Applications and Awards.
-Award CIRM funding in the form of an award, Grant, loan, or contract that is based on an approved Application and budget.
+Authorized Organizational Official (AOO) The individual, named by the applicant organization, who is authorized to act for the applicant organization and to assume the obligations imposed by the laws, regulations, requirements, and conditions that apply to Applications and Awards.
+Award CIRM funding in the form of an award, Grant, \underline{L} -loan, or contract that is based on an approved Application and budget.
 Award Close- out The final stage in the life-cycle of an Award, whether in the form of a grant, loan or contract.
 During this phase, CIRM ensures that all applicable administrative actions and required work have been completed by the PI and Awardee.
 CIRM also reconciles and makes any final fiscal adjustments to the Awardee's Award.
-CIRM-Funded Project or Activity Those activities specified or described in an Application that are approved by the ICOC for funding and for which CIRM has issued an NGA, regardless of whether CIRM funding constitutes all or only a portion of the financial support necessary to carry them out.
-Clinical Patient-oriented research; that is, research conducted with Research Human Subjects (or on material of human origin such as tissues, specimens and cognitive phenomena) in which an investigator (or colleague) directly interacts with Human Subjects.
+Awardee An organization that is the Recipient of an Award and that is legally responsible and accountable for the use of the funds provided and for the performance of the CIRM funded Project or Activity.
+The Awardee is the entire legal entity even if a particular component is designated in the NGA or NLANotice of Award.
+Campuses of the University of Californi shall be considered as separate and individual Awardees.
+CIRM-Funded Project or Activity Those activities specified or described in an Application that are approved by the ICOC for funding and for which CIRM has issued an NGANotice of Award, regardless of whether CIRM funding constitutes all or only a portion of the financial support necessary to carry them out.
+Clinical Research Patient-oriented research; that is, research conducted with Human Subjects (or on material of human origin such as tissues, specimens and cognitive phenomena) in which an investigator (or colleague) directly interacts with Human Subjects.
 Excluded from this definition are in vitro studies that utilize human tissues that cannot be linked to a living individual.
-Included in this definition are: (1)(a) mechanisms of human disease, (b) therapeutic interventions, (c) clinical trials, and (d) development of new technologies; (2) epidemiologic and behavioral studies; and (3) outcomes research and health services C a u analta art research.
-Consultant An individual who provides professional advice or services related to the proposed project in exchange for a fee.
+Included in this definition are: (1)(a) mechanisms of human disease, (b) therapeutic interventions, (c) clinical trials, and (d) development of new technologies; (2) epidemiologic and behavioral studies; and (3) outcomes research and health services research.